 The complaint investigation outcome or process to which you are referred (e.g., CEC, CAR, DAC) determines the threshold reported in SMRT Agent Oversight (see the Agent Complaint Process section for details).
-If you are assigned a CEC or CEC2, you must participate in assigned outreach and complete all assigned coaching.
-If you are referred to a CAR process, you must participate in assigned outreach and successfully complete the assigned sales remediation training course(s) and corresponding assessment, with a minimum score of 80% within six attempts, by the indicated due date.
+If you are referred to the CAR process, you must successfully complete the assigned sales remediation training course(s) and corresponding assessment, with a minimum score of 80% within six attempts, by the indicated due date.
 Additional outreach is conducted based on accumulated complaint points.